digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/persistence.rst

     canton.domain-managers.domain_manager.storage.parameters.connection-allocation...

-Where a node operates a combined *read/write* connection pool, the numbers for ``R`` and ``W`` overwrites are added together determine the overall pool size.
+Where a node operates a combined *read/write* connection pool, the numbers for ``R`` and ``W`` overwrites are added together to determine the overall pool size.

 The effective connection pool sizes are reported by the Canton nodes at start-up